Credit Suisse in market spotlight despite moves to calm concerns | Business

 Credit Suisse in market spotlight despite moves to calm concerns

-The bank plans to unveil its restructuring plan with third-quarter earnings on Oct.
-27. Still, bank executives spent the weekend reassuring large clients, counterparties and investors about its liquidity and capital, the Financial Times reported on Sunday.

 A Credit Suisse spokesman declined to comment on the FT report.
 The weekend calls followed a sharp rise in spreads on the bank's credit default swaps (CDS), which offer protection against a company defaulting on its debt, the FT said.
-On Monday, Credit Suisse CDS soared higher again, adding 105 basis points from Friday's close to trade at 355 bps, their highest level in at least more than two decades.
+Credit Suisse CDS soared again on Monday, adding 105 basis points from Friday's close to trade at 355 bps, their highest level in at least more than two decades.
 The bank's CDS stood at 57 bps at the start of the year.

+Still, broadly investors were not panicking about wider risk.
+"It’s immaterial to the general systemic risk, and they’ll be recapitalized by the public markets if the environment is good in a month or two, or they’ll be backstopped by the Swiss government if the environment is bad," said Thomas Hayes, chairman and managing member of New York-based Great Hill Capital.

 Meanwhile the lender's international bonds also showed the strain.
 Credit Suisse's euro-denominated bonds dropped to record lows, with longer-dated bonds suffering the sharpest declines, though clawed back some losses in the afternoon.
 The shares, down by more than half this year, came off early lows and were down 0.4% at 3.96 Swiss francs at 1500 GMT.